-This Protection Profile "Protection profiles for secure signature creation device - Part 3: Device with key import", Version 1.0.2 [6] is established by CEN/ISSS as a European standard for products to create electronic signatures.
+The PP Protection profiles for secure signature creation device - Part 6: Extension for device with key import and trusted communication with signature creation application, Version 1.0.4 [6] is established by CEN/ISSS as a European standard for products to create electronic signatures.
 It fulfils the requirements of the European Commission as defined in the procedure laid down in Article 9 of the Directive 1999/93/EC of the European parliament and of the council of 13 December 1999 [8] on a community framework for electronic signatures.

-The intent of this PP "Protection profiles for secure signature creation device - Part 3: Device with key import", Version 1.0.2 [6] is to specify security functional and assurance requirements for Secure Signature-Creation Devices (SSCD) in conformance with Annex III of the directive 1999/93/EC [8].
+The intent of this PP Protection profiles for secure signature creation device - Part 6: Extension for device with key import and trusted communication with signature creation application, Version 1.0.4 [6] is to specify security functional and assurance requirements for Secure Signature-Creation Devices (SSCD) in conformance with Annex III of the directive 1999/93/EC [8].
 European Union Member States may presume that there is compliance with the requirements laid down in Annex III of the Directive [8] when an electronic signature product is evaluated according to a Security Target (ST) that is compliant with this PP.

 This Protection Profile describes core security requirements for a secure device that can import a signing key (Signature Creation Data, SCD) and operates to create electronic signatures with the imported key.
-A device evaluated according to this Protection Profile and used in the specified environments can be trusted to create any type of digital signature, in particular advanced electronic signatures as defined in the Directive [8] are covered.
+A device evaluated according to this Protection Profile and used in the specified environments can be trusted to create any type of electronic signature, in particular advanced electronic signatures as defined in the Directive [8] are covered.